mjerrar/duo_vio/README.md

 - A ROS driver that publishes image and IMU data in VioSensorMsg messages as defined in `ait_ros_messages`.
 Depending on the camera you are using, this package will differ.
     - If you are using a [DUO3d](http://duo3d.com/) camera, the package you need is [`duo3d_ros`](https://github.com/ethz-ait/duo3d_ros).
 You will also need to place the DUO SKD in `catkin_ws/src`, which customers can download from the [DUO3d](http://duo3d.com/) website

+You will aslo have to install `cpuset` if your linux doesn't already have it.

 Clone all git repositories into your `catkin_ws/src` directory.

 You are now ready to compile the packages with